By Emily Logan

 Every synthesizer needs a circuit board in order to function.
 The basic board I am working with looks something like the one seen above.
 Note that once the board for my project is finished, they will look a lot more complicated than this.
 The circuit above merely shows what an Arduino looks like transferred onto a protoboard.

 For these synthesizers, I soldered all the components of an Arduino on a protoboard to free up the Arduino.
 Protoboards are nice because they allow your project to operate outside of connecting to a computer.
 Before I could solder the micro-controller to the board, I had to first program the chip to run as an ISP.
 ISP stands for In System Programer, this allows you to use the board to burn the bootloader onto an AVR (a type of micro-controller that has flash memory for program storage).
 A bootloader is a program used to load an operating system when a computer is turned on.
 Once the chip is running as an ISP you can upload the code and work on the hardware building.
-More details on this in a later blog post.

 I am using NextFab studio in south Philadelphia to gain access to a metal shop to drill into the hardware of the Arduino.
 Below is an in process photo of what I’ve been working on so far.